Carmine, cochineal, cochinilla...

 The female Dactylopius coccus!

-Our little ladies are harvested from prickly pear cacti in Oaxaca Mexico via our studio resident Laura Barbata.
+Our little ladies are harvested from prickly pear cacti in Oaxaca Mexico.

-Used as pigment and dye for thousands of years, the beetle is still used in the food industry as food coloring.
+Used as pigment and dye for thousands of years, the parasite is still used in the food industry as food coloring.

 It is a very concentrated dye stuff, so you only need 3-8% WOF for a medium depth of shade.

-On it's own you can get shades ranging from orangey pinks, magentas, and deep pinks.
+On it's own you can get shades ranging from orangey pinks, magentas, and deep pinks, but is also very sensitive to pH changes.

 Use cream of tartar for rich deep reds on protein fibers and magenta of cellulose fibers.